pawelad/pymonzo/.github/CONTRIBUTING.md

 # Contributing
 First of all - thanks for contributing (or thinking about it)!
-Honestly, that's really nice of you - there's a lot of other, _way_ more fun things you could've been doing instead soz thank you : -)
+Honestly, that's really nice of you - there's a lot of other, _way_ more fun things you could've been doing instead so thank you : -)

 This document is mainly to help you to get started by codifying tribal knowledge and expectations and make it more accessible to everyone.
 But don't